DemocracyApps/storyflows/documentation/cards.md

-# Cards & Cardsets
+# Cards
-## Cards
-A card record consists of the following:
+A card consists of the following fields:

 1. title
 2. body - content of the card; see below for how presentation is determined